Is it very strenuous?

 Is food available?

 Yes, the Creamery Cafe is open every day but stops serving around an hour before the Centre closes.
-There are a range of refreshments serving fresh Rins coffee, delicious Wilf’s cakes, energy bars, freshly made sandwiches, Kabuto noodle and rice pots and ice creams as well as teas and cold drinks.
+There are a range of refreshments serving fresh Rins coffee, delicious Wilf’s cakes, energy bars, freshly made sandwiches, Kabuto noodle and ice creams as well as teas and cold drinks.

 Is there parking nearby?